 ‘Why on earth are you messing with the humble brew, you heathens?!’

-We’re doing this to inspire important conversations about the impact and the role of food in our future, and reduce the impact of the food and drink we consume at Shambala.
+We have done this to inspire important conversations about the impact and the role of food in our future, and reduce the impact of the food and drink we consume at Shambala.

 Our decision to go meat and fish free in 2016, was an environmental one.
 The evidence is overwhelming that reducing your meat and fish intake is one of the very best things you can do to reduce your carbon footprint and ecological damage.
 The cow plays a real starring role when it comes to agricultural emissions, so swapping cows milk for plant based alternatives is a simple and small step we can take to reduce our impact.
 There’s some great alternatives out there!